Choclair

 Kareem Blake (born March 27, 1975), better known by his stage name Choclair, is a Canadian rapper.
-He was one of the most successful Canadian rappers in Canada in the late 1990s and early 2000s.
+He was one of the most successful rappers in Canada in the late 1990s and early 2000s.
 Choclair has been nominated for six Juno Awards, winning four.

 Career

 Blake, of Jamaican descent, was born in Scarborough, Ontario, in east Toronto.
 Starting at the age of 11, he followed in his older brother's footsteps, and decided to become a rapper.
 Blake attended St. John Paul II Catholic Secondary School, which is when he first started performing under the name "Choclair".
 In 1995, he released his debut single, "Twenty One Years", on his own independent label, Knee Deep Records.
 In 1997, he released the EP What It Takes, which was accompanied by a music video featuring Jully Black.
 What It Takes won the "Best Rap Recording" award at the 1997 Juno Awards.
 By 1998, Choclair had released eleven records, including the first international releases for Saukrates, Kardinal Offishall, Jully Black, Solitair, Marvel, and Tara Chase from Toronto's music scene.